Madhya Venal

 Madhya Venal is a 2009 Malayalam film produced by Jahangir Shamz under the banner of Xarfnet Movies.
 The movie is directed by Madhu Kaithapram starring Manoj K. Jayan and Shweta Menon.

 Plot

-Sarojini is a house wife and is also a social worker.
-In her village, majority of the villagers depend on the Khadi weaving mills for their livelihood.
+Sarojini is a housewife and a social worker.
+In her village, the majority of the villagers depend on the Khadi weaving mills for their livelihood.
 Sarojini too runs a mill.
 Her husband Kumaran is a local politician and trade union activist.
 Praveen who is an executive from a new generation bank comes to help the villagers.
 Without any proper documents he lends money to them.
 Being innocent they do not realize the trick behind Praveen's business.
-Kumaran opposes the bank and also clashes with party leadership on the plight of workers.
+Kumaran opposes the bank and also clashes with his party leadership on the plight of workers.
 Kumaran gets suspended from the party.

 Sarojini and Kumaran try their level best to make the people understand Praveen's intention.
 Meanwhile, Praveen fakes love for Manikutty, the daughter of Kumaran and Sarojini, since they were against him.